 Guziak brings an entrepreneur’s spirit to Sun Health believing that best business practices must be applied to achieve strategic outcomes.
 While most of his career has been in health care, he credits his experience in developing a small start-up business into a successful industry leader as a true turning point in his career.

-As a result, his 40 year career in non-profit business development, communications and philanthropy has led to significant industry leading program development, philanthropic success and ground-breaking strategic planning for his organizations.
+As a result, his 40 year career in non-profit business development, communications and philanthropy has been marked by innovative program development, philanthropic success and ground-breaking strategic planning.

 The vision of Sun Health is to be a leading advocate for healthy living and the mission, is for Sun Health to champion healthy living, research and superior healthcare.
 A new strategic plan has recently been developed by the board of directors giving Sun Health clear direction for its immediate future.

-A native of the Pittsburgh, Pennsylvania area, Guziak has a B.S.
-Degree from West Virginia University and a Masters Degree from Wesleyan University in Middletown, Connecticut.
-He is married to Peggy and they are the proud grandparents of Joshua and Zoey, children of their son David and daughter-in-law Jaime.
+A native of the Pittsburgh area, Guziak has a bachelor’s degree in journalism from West Virginia University and a master’s degree in liberal arts from Wesleyan University in Middletown, Conn.
+He and his wife Peggy are the proud grandparents of Joshua and Zoey, children of their son David and daughter-in-law Jaime.